 So Rand is captured by the White Tower envoy.
 This envoy is also in an agreement with the Shaido.
 Sevanna has plans for Rand which included using some item to control him, but she decides to marry him instead?
 So she can control all the Aiel as the wife of the Car’a’carn?
 I don’t understand that.
 Or the fact that Sevanna was allowed to walk around as a Wise One with no consequences.
 Near the end she has one of her own Wise Ones ripped apart by the other Wise Ones in her group that can use the One Power.
 The whole Shaido thing is a disgusting mess.
 I hate Sevanna and hope she gets what she deserves soon.
 Her killing of her own Wise One was, I presume, an excuse to attack the White Tower envoy, a betrayal of their weak agreement, to get her hands on Rand.

-One thing I hadn’t mentioned was that Min was with the original Salidar envoy to Caemlyn and latches onto Rand from the first reunion.
-She hasn’t outright told him she loves him yet, but she practically dating him.
+One thing I hadn’t mentioned was that Min was with the original Salidar envoy to Caemlyn and latches onto Rand upon their reunion.
+She hasn’t outright told him she loves him yet, but she’s practically dating him.
 She got captured by the White Tower envoy before Rand did and Rand went rage mode when he figured that out.

-Rand has also been on the edge of sanity for awhile.
+Rand has also been on the edge of sanity for a while.
 Battling Lews Therin Telamon’s voice in his head.
 Lew Therin is actually there though and communicates with Rand and sometimes tries to embrace saidin before Rand and take over completely.
 I think this will eventually develop in one of two ways.
 Either Lews Therin will take over at some point and cause havoc, or Lews Therin and Rand will work together or merge in some way to become super strong.
-Maybe Rand will get his memories kind of like how Mat has past heroes memories.
+Maybe Rand will get his memories kind of like how Mat has past memories of past heroes.
 This is just speculation though.
 Anything can happen.